-Since inception we have focused on blending performance materials for critical applications.
-Our range of precision, twin-screw compounding equipment makes us ideally suited for custom compounding high performance thermoplastics such as PEEK, polyetherimide and polysulfones.
+Since inception, Foster Corporation has focused on the custom formulation and blending of performance materials for critical medical applications.
+Our range of precision, twin-screw compounding equipment makes Foster ideally suited for custom compounding of high performance thermoplastics, such as Polyetheretherketone (PEEK), Polyetherimide (PEI) and Polyphenylsulfone (PPSU).

 Polyetheretherketone (PEEK) is a semi-crystalline thermoplastic that offers a unique combination of properties including high temperature performance, chemical, hydrolysis and wear resistance, electrical performance, and mechanical properties.
 The composition and inherent purity result in low levels of ionic extractables, low outgassing, and extremely low smoke and toxic gas emissions.
 PEEK is highly stable and requires no flame retardant additives to achieve a V-0 rating at 1.45 mm (0.057 in) thickness.